Aspects of Documentation

 - Relevant testing information used to supplement diagnostic profile

 - Diagnostic reports Diagnostic reports should include a review and discussion of DSM-IV criteria for ADD/ADHD both currently and retrospectively and specify which symptoms are present.

 - Interpretative summary based on comprehensive evaluative process Demonstration that alternative explanations have been ruled out; Indication of patterns of inattentiveness/impulsivity/hyperactivity across life span and settings used to determine presence of ADD/ADHD; Indication and discussion of the substantial limitation to learning; Rationale as to why specific accommodations are needed.

 The assessment must be administered by a psychiatrist, psychologist, or ADD/ADHD specialist.

 Date of Testing

 The assessment must have been completed within the past five years and be updated if changes occur while the student is enrolled at Macalester in order to ensure the provision of appropriate services.

-The requested documentation must be received by the Office of Student Affairs as well as a meeting with the Assistant Dean of Students in order to receive accommodations during the semester.
-Please contact the Office of Student Affairs (651-696-6220) as soon as possible to avoid a delay in securing services.
+Requested documentation must be received in the Disability Services office, and a brief Intake Meeting (15 minutes or so) must be completed in order to receive accommodations during the semester.
+Please contact Disability Services (651-696-6874) as soon as possible to avoid a delay in securing services.